-I retired 180-A, Special Operations Technician and spent the majority of my Special Forces time working in Central and South America.
-I earned a CIB in Operation Desert Storm prior to my retirement in 1992 and was a member of the coveted P.I.G Team, also known as a “Green Light” Team in 7th SFG.
-I am a qualified as HALO, SCUBA, Sniper, Operation and Intelligence, Special Operations Training Course, Spanish language, and more.
+I retired 180-A, Special Operations Technician, and spent the majority of my Special Forces time working in Central and South America.
+I earned a CIB in Operation Desert Storm before my retirement in 1992 and was a member of the coveted P.I.G Team, also known as a “Green Light” Team in 7th SFG.
+I am qualified as HALO, SCUBA, Sniper, Operation and Intelligence, Special Operations Training Course, Spanish language, and more.

 What I saw was that the military would pick up these young kids, some appearing to be as young as 14 or 15, load them into their trucks and take them off to military bases.
 They might stay for the next year or two.
 No notification to the families, nothing.
 I had other sightings of young men and teens running and hiding every time a military convoy passed them, for fear of being taken from their homes.

 My thoughts then and now are when these young men left the military for more money and opportunity, they took their military training skills with them.
 In turn, they would hire on with the bad guys, the guys with the money.
 The bad guys are typically involved with the illegal drug trade and insurgent groups, up to and including terrorists.

 Let me tell you the level of training the bad guys, the potential enemy we fight, are receiving.

 We were located in a secure isolated location for the purpose of training the most Elite Commandos from this country.
 Our mission was to train them in counter narcotics operations, counter insurgence operations, and hostage rescue forces.
 This training included shooting, sniper training, room and structure clearing, and more.